-Companies like Cross pens or Mont Blanc have lifetime guarantee of their products.
+Companies like Cross Pens or Mont Blanc have a lifetime guarantee of their products.
 They are so confident about their products, that if anything happens to the product which is not resolved by the company, they offer free replacement to the end customer.
 Off course these companies have to factor in the margins for the replacement so that they are in profit at the end.
 But the cost of guarantee commitment is a different issue altogether.

 To make it simpler, we have made the following table to explain the difference between warranty and guarantee.